CATG-Github/panscan/README.md

 ```--sites``` can be used to define how many sites should be present
 ```--sv``` can be used to define how many secondary SVs should be present

-for a region to be considered complex.
+for a region to be considered a complex region.

 ### End-to-end
 Run the command below in full to produce complex regions and haplotype walks for each sample in all the regions.